 The lesson was not lost on peers and modest changes in the Lords have frequently been made since.
 Most significantly, the introduction of life peerages by the then Conservative government in 1958 achieved its desired aim of revitalising the Lords by allowing new blood to be brought in to make up for the declining interests, aptitude and attendance amongst the hereditary ranks.

 That lesson is not lost on current peers, many of wanting to see modest changes such as those proposed by (Lord) David Steel, hoping that small changes can once again head off pressure for major change.
-It is no surprise either that though Steel is a former Liberal Party leader, his proposals have run into muchcriticism even from his fellow Liberal Democrat peers, such as Lord Tyler, who want to see elections for the Upper House.
+It is no surprise either that, although Steel is a former Liberal Party leader, his proposals have run into much criticism even from his fellow Liberal Democrat peers, such as Lord Tyler, who want to see elections for the Upper House.

 One hundred years on, and despite the public consistently overwhelmingly backing the idea, having an Upper House constituted on a popular basis is still controversial with Parliamentarians.